webplatform/docs/concepts/information_architecture/planning_a_website/index.md

 ===Launch!===

 Once your site is ready, put it on a web host and point a domain at it!
 Once the DNS resolves, your site will be online for all to enjoy.

+===Spreading the word===

+You need to make sure people hear about it, if it is a type that needs visitors.
+To do that.
+There are something things you can do:
+1. Ask bloggers, industry related magazines, newspapers and anywhere to do a review of your site.
+2. Start a Social Contest for actual prizes on Facebook, Twitter, & Google+.
+3. Advertise.
+4. Optimize for quality and thus Search Engines.
+Some tips on Seo
+Submit to search engines.
+Maintain Clear structure of the site.
+Provide Alt definitions of pictures.
+Do not spam.
+Blog about it.

+===Maintain===

+Launching is half the process though.
+You need to fix the problems that will for sure come up.
+And also updating and improving site thoroughly from time to time to meet the user's needs and to not be outdone by the competition it is necessary.
 }}
 {{Examples_Section
 |Not_required=Yes